goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

 of the data files used by the **GnuCash** personal finance manager.
 See http://www.gnucash.org for more information about GnuCash.

+BackupGnuCash is intended to be used with GnuCash data files that are stored in the default compressed XML format, or uncompressed XML format.
+It could probably be used to backup Sqlite format GnuCash data files if the Sqlite data file has been saved with a .gnucash file name extension (this has NOT been tested).
+BackupGnuCash should NOT be used with GnuCash data files saved in MySQL or PostgreSQL format as the data is spread over multiple files.

 This application is written in Java version 8 using JavaFX (or OpenJFX) for the graphical user interface.
 Java versions before 8 cannot be used with this application as they do not support JavaFX.